maari-krish/Phoneinfoga/README.md

 # Phoneinfoga
-Extract information From Phone Numbers.It has designed with the of a Python.
+Extract information From Phone Numbers.It has designed with the Python.

 # Installing
 Open Terminal and Type: